spcrepeau/Docker-Stack/media_management/README.md

 ## custom format files

 * These JSON files should be imported into every instance of sonarr and radarr.
 Recyclarr will build the rest.

+* This folder and its files do not need to exists here and be be copied elsewhere or deleted once they've been imported.